What is KYC (Know Your Customer) and Why It Matters

 • Comply with relevant laws and regulations.

-• Verify your identity if you happen to lose your credentials.
+• Verify your identity if you lose access to your account.

 Conclusion